billgathen/pentaphone/README.md

 # The Pentaphone

 ...is an in-browser music performance tool built on React.js and the Web Audio API.
+Rewritten from scratch to use modern js/react/web-audio-api in March, 2022.

 Check out the [home page](http://billgathen.github.io/pentaphone) for a playable example!